enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/wait-command.md

 wait(4)
 print("Well, say hello back")
 ```
-In the code above, the second print statement will occur after ???
+In the code above, the second print statement will occur after... ???

 - 4 seconds have passed
 - 4 minutes have passed